immutable/ts-immutable-sdk/examples/passport/wallets-with-nextjs-with-ethersjs/README.md

 ```
 yarn add @imtbl/sdk
-yarn add ethers@^5.7.2
+yarn add @ethersproject/providers@^5.7.2
 ```

-add the `next.config.mjs` file to your gitignore so you don't commit the environment variables.

-delete the `next.config.mjs` file and commit the changes.

-create a new `next.config.mjs` and it will be ignored by github
+create a `.env` file in the root of the example.

-add environment variables to the next.config.mjs file and populate any API keys and secrets e.g.
+add environment variables to the `.env` file and populate any API keys and secrets e.g.

 ```
-/** @type {import('next').NextConfig} */
-const nextConfig = {
-    env: {
-        PUBLISHABLE_KEY: "pk_imapik-test-5ss4GpFy-n@$$Ye3LSox",
-        CLIENT_ID: "K846H940Uxokhz1aDb034QwBclYnAH24",
-    }
-};

-export default nextConfig;
+NEXT_PUBLIC_PUBLISHABLE_KEY="ABC"
+NEXT_PUBLIC_CLIENT_ID="XYZ"
 ```

+note: variables must be prefixed with `NEXT_PUBLIC_` to be piped into the browser env.

 start the project with hot reloading